JetBrains/kotlin-web-site/docs/topics/scope-functions.md

 #### Lambda result

 `let`, `run`, and `with` return the lambda result.
-So, you can use them when assigning the result to a variable, chaining operations on the result, and so on.
+So you can use them when assigning the result to a variable, chaining operations on the result, and so on.

 ```kotlin